commercialhaskell/stack/doc/GUIDE.md

 (Yes, that command requires a \*nix shell, and likely won't run on Windows.)

-While we're talking about paths, to wipe our stack install completely, here's what needs to be removed:
+While we're talking about paths, to wipe our Stack install completely, here's what needs to be removed:

-1. The stack executable itself
+1. The Stack executable itself
-2. The stack root, e.g. `$HOME/.stack` on non-Windows systems or, on Windows, `%LOCALAPPDATA%\Programs\stack`.
+2. The Stack root, e.g. `$HOME/.stack` on non-Windows systems or, on Windows, `%LOCALAPPDATA%\Programs\stack`.
     * See `stack path --stack-root`
     * On Windows, you will also need to delete `stack path --programs`